The hipster effect: When anticonformists all look the same: The hipster model

-The mean-field equation is a priori complex: it is a non-Markov process in the sense that the jump rate of a given solution depends on the law of the solution and not on the value of the process itself.
-However, thanks to the simplicity of the model, we can characterize very precisely the probability distribution of this process.
-Indeed, the thermodynamic limit is univocally described by the two jump rates $\rho_{\eps}(t)$, that only depend on the knowledge of the average state of individuals in the two populations $m_{\eps}$.
-It is not hard to show that the latter variables are solution to the differential equation with distributed delays:
+In that limit, any individual of type $\eps$ will thus switch state according to an inhomogeneous Poisson process with rate $\f(-\eps m_{\eps}(t)s)$, which is indeed a self-consistent equation since the rate depends on $m_{\eps}$, itself depending on the expected value of the solution.
+Such processes are generally complex; in particular, they do not satisfy the Markov property (even its generalized counterpart taking into account delays) since the jump rate depends on the law of the solution and not on the value of the state only.
+However, the hipster model enjoys a simple characterization in that limit.
+Indeed, the thermodynamic limit is univocally described by the two jump rates $m_{\eps}(t)$, that only depend on the knowledge of the average state of individuals in the two populations $\rho_{\eps}$.
+The Kolmogorov equation associated with this process justifies that the average state in population $\eps$, denoted $\rho_{\eps}$, satisfies the differential equation\footnote{Formally, the Kolmogorov equation is valid only for Markov processes.
+However, it is not hard to show that the formula extends to the present case, and easy way to derive this equation is to consider the inwards and outwards probability fluxes related to, e.g., state $1$.
+Denoting $p_{\eps}=\mathbb P[s_{\eps}(t)=1]=\frac 1 2 (\rho_{\eps}+1)$, we obtain: